 Appraisal is a supportive process which will be used to inform continuing professional development.
-It is intended to provide clear direction towards personal objectives and school improvement priorities, so that each individual is able to achieve their potential, gain maximum job satisfaction, and contribute towards our success.
+It is intended to provide clear direction towards personal objectives and school improvement priorities, so that everyone can achieve their potential, gain maximum job satisfaction, and contribute towards our success.

-The school wishes to encourage a culture in which all employees take responsibility for improving their teaching/skills through appropriate professional development.
+We wish to encourage a culture in which all employees take responsibility for improving their learning and skills through appropriate professional development.
 Professional development will be linked to school improvement priorities and to the ongoing professional development needs and priorities of individual colleagues.

-To add value in identifying individual training, development and career needs.
-Discussions on such needs should focus upon genuinely assisting the appraisee in acquiring the relevant skills, knowledge and behaviours (competencies) for them to perform well in their current role.
+Discussions on such needs should focus upon genuinely assisting the appraisee in acquiring the relevant skills, knowledge, and behaviours (competencies) for them to perform well in their current role.
 Opportunities for advancement or alternative work may also be appropriate.
 This may be a focus that needs to look ahead for several years.

-Employees will receive constructive verbal and written feedback on their performance throughout the year and as soon as practicable after observation has taken place or other evidence has come to light, this would usually be expected within 5 working days.
-Feedback will highlight particular areas of strength as well as any areas that need attention.
-Where there are concerns about any aspects of the teacher's performance the appraiser will meet the teacher formally to:
+Employees will receive constructive verbal and written feedback on their performance throughout the year and as soon as practicable after observation has taken place or other evidence has come to light.